fpleoni/its_all_in_the_family/README.md

 - Many of the research papers that were studied before attempting this project first used a method of sectioning the images of the face into multiple sections before sending them through the network i.e. top right, top left, bottom right, bottom left.
 A way to improve the models would be to perform this action beforehand.
 - Many of the family members did not have many images of themselves.
 As such, they had a lower chance of getting selected to be trained upon and if they were selected, there is a lack of varying faces which poses issues with the network because it cannot generalise as well.
 A further step would be to gather more images of the people present within the dataset or to create augmentations of the current images.

-VGGFace - (around 50% accuracy)
-ResNet50 - (around 50% accuracy)
-FaceNet - (performed the best; around 7% better compared to other 2 -> 57%)